rob5300/vtfx_reader/readme.md

 To compile from source, install the rust tooling [rustup](https://rustup.rs/), clone this project repo then use ``cargo run`` to build and run the project.

 [texpresso](https://crates.io/crates/texpresso) is used to decode dxt data, and [lzma-rs](https://crates.io/crates/lzma-rs) for lzma decompression.

+## Technical Info
+To parse [VTFX](https://developer.valvesoftware.com/wiki/VTFX_file_format) files correctly, we parse the header contents manually while performing big to little endian conversion (rust thankfully provides this for most major data types).
+Additionally, images using DXT compression also require data to be converted from big to little endian before being uncompressed.
+This is custom written for BC1 and BC3 data blocks.

+Thankfully no endian conversion is required for LZMA compressed data but some data does need to be adjusted for decompression to work correctly with [lzma-rs](https://crates.io/crates/lzma-rs).